-"Reference treasury dealer" means Citigroup Global Markets Inc. and J.P.
-Morgan Securities LLC or their respective affiliates, which are primary U.S. government dealers, plus three other leading primary United States government securities dealers in New York City reasonably designated by the Republic not later than five business days preceding such redemption date; provided that, if any of the foregoing ceases to be a primary United States government securities dealer in New York City, the Republic will substitute therefor another primary government securities dealer.
+"Reference treasury dealer" means (i) with respect to the 2030 bonds, BNP Paribas Securities Corp. and J.P.
+Morgan Securities LLC, and (ii) with respect to the 2041 bonds, Citigroup Global Markets Inc. and J.P.
+Morgan Securities LLC, in each case, or their respective affiliates, which are primary U.S. government dealers, plus three other leading primary United States government securities dealers in New York City reasonably designated by the Republic not later than five business days preceding such redemption date; provided that, if any of the foregoing ceases to be a primary United States government securities dealer in New York City, the Republic will substitute therefor another primary government securities dealer.